-Derek spends more time time in the boys' locker room than most of the boys on the lacrosse team, but nobody ever seems to notice him at the school.
+Derek spends more time in the boys' locker room than most of the boys on the lacrosse team, but nobody ever seems to notice him at the school.

 Todd and the Book of Pure Evil: Occurs when the guidance counselor Atticus is pursued by a man-sized monster baby spawned by the titular Artifact of Doom.
 Although the Big Bad Baby is only capable of shambling slowly, it somehow manages to get in front of Atticus as he sprints down a school corridor.

 A Touch of Cloth: Spoofed when Jack Cloth is working undercover and the boss of the criminal operation calls him up to get over there and explain himself.
 Cloth says that he'll "be there right away", then immediately walks through the door when the shot switches locations again.